Saigeie/Helper/readme.md

 Helper is a mutil purpose discord bot that is designed to bring management & entertainment to your server. ( This bot is inspired by [WickBot](https://wickbot.com/) & [Tatsu](https://tastu.gg))

+# Repo includes:

+this repository includes, the inital bot itself including its dashboard / web server.
+The reason these are combind is so that we can gain info from the bot that is not accessable else ware. ( API request, database request etc )
 #  Progression

 *This is in no particular order*